Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Symplectic Quantization: from dynamics to ensemble averages

 with $\mD\phi = \prod_x d\phi(x)$ and $\mD\pi = \prod_x d\pi(x)$ the standard notation for functional integration.
 From the above partition function we can define the microcanonical adimensional entropy of symplectic quantization:

-The {\it ergodicity assumption} for the symplectic quantization dynamics amounts to say that, considering $\mO[\phi(x)]$ a generic observable of the quantum fields, symplectic quantization can be related to the standard path-integral formulation of field theory by claiming that for generic initial conditions the following equivalence between averages holds: \begin{widetext}
+The {\it ergodicity assumption} for the symplectic quantization dynamics amounts to say that, considering $\mO[\phi(x)]$ a generic observable of the quantum fields, symplectic quantization can be related to a stationary probability measure free of the additional parameter $\tau$ by claiming that for generic initial conditions the following equivalence between averages holds:

-\end{widetext} where $\tau_0$ is a large enough time for the system to have reached stationarity and ``lost memory'' of initial conditions.
+where $\tau_0$ is a large enough time for the system to have reached stationarity and ``lost memory'' of initial conditions.
 How to relate then the microcanonical partition function in Eq.~\eqref{eq:part-micro} to the path integral?
 It is quite intuitive to understand that the two expression must be related by some sort of statistical ensemble change.
-The crucial point of this change of ensemble, how stressed already in~\cite{GL21}, is that the microcanonical partition function $\Omega(\mA)$ is built on the conservation of a non-positive quantity, the generalized Hamiltonian $\mathbb{H}[\phi,\pi]$.
-The latter from the point of view of physical dimensions is an action and therefore takes both arbitrarily large positive and negative values due to the negative sign in front of the coordinate-time derivative term in the second line of Eq.~\eqref{eq:sq-Hamiltonian}.
-The absence of positive definiteness for the generalized Hamiltonian $\mathbb{H}[\phi,\pi]$, which is the true relativistic signature of the theory, is what forbids a standard change of ensemble with a Laplace transform, that is customary in statistical mechanics when passing from microcanonical to canonical ensemble.
+The crucial point of this change of ensemble, as stressed already in~\cite{GL21}, is that the microcanonical partition function $\Omega[\mA]$ is built on the conservation of a non-positive quantity, the generalized Hamiltonian $\mathbb{H}[\phi,\pi]$.
+The latter, from the point of view of physical dimensions, is a relativistic action: it therefore takes both arbitrarily large positive and arbitrarily large negative values due to the negative sign in front of the coordinate-time derivative term in the second line of Eq.~\eqref{eq:sq-Hamiltonian}.
+The absence of positive definiteness for the generalized Hamiltonian $\mathbb{H}[\phi,\pi]$, which is the true relativistic signature of the theory, is what forbids a standard change of ensemble with a Laplace transform, that is customary in statistical mechanics when passing from microcanonical to canonical.
 The only integral transform which allows us to map {\it formally} the ensemble where $\mathbb{H}[\phi,\pi]$ is constrained to the one where it is free to fluctuate is the Fourier transform.
-It is by Fourier transforming the microcanonical partition function $\Omega(A)$ that one obtains straightforwardly the Feynman path integral:
+It is by Fourier transforming the microcanonical partition function $\Omega[\mA]$ that one obtains straightforwardly the Feynman path integral: